 Measures we may take to protect and enhance the interests of our clients include, but are not limited to the following:

-(a) Providing feedback to the investee company via electronic or other correspondence;
+- Providing feedback to the issuer via electronic or other correspondence;

-(b) Engaging the investee company’s personnel in informal dialogues and discussion;
+- Engaging the issuer’s personnel in informal dialogues and discussion;

-(c) Convening face-to-face meetings with key officers of the investee company; and
+- Convening face-to-face meetings with key officers of the issuer; and

 We will review each situation on a case-by-case basis and will take into account various considerations, the paramount being the risks to our clients, in determining the appropriate course of action.